microsoft/makecode-csp/content/unit-5/day-8-11/collaborative-coding.md

 #### 2. Brainstorm ideas (15 minutes)

 1. Task students with brainstorming ideas for their project.
-2. Encourage them to respond to prompts on the [Planning Your Program]() page to help generate ideas.
+2. Encourage them to respond to prompts on the <a href="/unit-5/day-8-11/planning-your-program">Planning Your Program handout</a> page to help generate ideas.

 #### 3. Pair and share (15minutes)